Nevada Test Site: Area 6

 Area 6 held four nuclear tests for a total of six detonations.
 The area features an asphalt runway, that was constructed on top of a dirt landing strip, that had existed since the 1950s.
 Some buildings, including a hangar, are situated near the runway.

 The Device Assembly Facility (DAF) was originally built to consolidate nuclear explosives assembly operations.
 It now serves as the Criticality Experiments Facility (CEF).

 The Control Point is the communication hub of the site.
 It was used by controllers to trigger and monitor nuclear test explosions.

 In 1982, while a live nuclear bomb was being lowered underground, the base came under attack by armed combatants.
 The combatants turned out to be a security team conducting an improperly scheduled drill.

+More recently, an airstrip in Area 6 is in use by the Departments of Defense and Homeland security to test UAV sensors.

 Area 7

 Area 7 held 92 nuclear tests.

 During Operation Buster, four successful tests were conducted via airdrop, with bomber aircraft releasing nuclear weapons over Area 7.

-It is also the site of Matthew Reilly's book called Area 7.

 Shot "Icecap" planned for 1993 was abandoned in Area 7 following 1992's testing moratorium.
 The tower, shaft and wiring remain in place, along with a crane intended to lower the nuclear test package into the shaft.